Alex Collins Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Season Stats

-- The Seahawks have run 53.4% passing plays and 46.6% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Seahawks have called a pass in 53.4% of their plays from scrimmage this year while staying on the ground 46.6% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Collins' matchup with the Jaguars.